-The current focus of the Audio Signal Processing Lab of the MTG is to combine audio signal processing methods with machine learning and semantic technologies in order to create large and structured sound and music collections and to extract useful musical knowledge from them.
+The current focus of the Audio Signal Processing Lab of the MTG is to combine audio signal processing methods with machine learning and semantic technologies to analyze sound and music content.
+We work on the creation and support of large sound and music collections with which we then extract musically relevant information.
 Our research is partly supported by several EU and national projects.